 Not sure what the right answer is?
 Go ahead and guess.
 There is no penalty for wrong answers in the ACT or SAT.
 Make the most of this rule and answer every question on the test paper, even if it means guessing the answers.

-When you guess, chances are you will get at least some of the answers right and score marks for those, but you cannot score marks for questions you have not answered.
+When you guess, chances are you will get at least some of the answers right and score marks for those.
+However, you cannot score marks for questions you have not answered.

 Avoid Making Careless Mistakes